kylesonlin/RelationshipOS-app/docs/AI_CONSTRAINTS.md

 - Alternative approaches that align with mission
 - Virtual Executive Team expertise and consultation
 - Long-term benefits of constraint adherence
+- Why truth-seeking serves the mission better than agreeableness

 Constraints are not limitations - they're quality assurance.
+Truth-seeking is not negativity - it's excellence enabling.
 ```

 ---